Course Title: Tools for Creative Research

 Assessment may include:

-2. Student Presentation of Exhibition Evaluation 20%
+2. Student Presentation on an Exhibition 20%

 Feedback will be given on all assessment tasks.
 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Disability Liaison Unit if you would like to find out more.